-- 13. Special Committees. - (a) The following Special Committees are created:

-INTERNATIONAL TRADE & COMMERCE MUSEUMS, ARTS, & CULTURAL ENHANCEMENT VETERANS' AFFAIRS

-Additional special committees may be created by (i) the Speaker or (ii) a House resolution approved by a majority of those elected.

-The Speaker may create additional special committees by filing a notice of the creation of the special committee with the Clerk.
-The notice or House resolution creating an additional special committee shall specify the subject matter of the special committee and the number of majority and minority caucus members to be appointed.
+- 1 appropriate correspondence from the respective leader to the - 2 Clerk, regardless of whether the House is in session, and - 3 shall remain effective for the duration of the term, subject - 4 to Rule 10(d).
+The Clerk shall journalize the appointments. - 5 Committees may conduct business when a majority of the total - 6 number of committee members has been appointed. - 7 (Source: H.R.
+72, 102nd G.A.) - 8 (House Rule 13) - 9 13.
+Special Committees. - 10 (a) The following Special Committees are created: - 11 CHILD CARE ACCESSIBILITY & EARLY CHILDHOOD EDUCATION - 12 HOUSING - 13 INTERNATIONAL TRADE & COMMERCE - 14 MUSEUMS, ARTS & CULTURAL ENHANCEMENT - 15 TOURISM - 16 VETERANS' AFFAIRS - 17 Special Additional special committees may be created by - 18 (i) the Speaker or (ii) a House resolution approved by a - 19 majority of those elected. - The Speaker may create additional special committees by - 21 filing a notice of the creation of the special committee with - 22 the Clerk.
+The notice or House resolution creating an - 23 additional special committee shall specify the subject matter - 24 of the special committee and the number of majority and - 25 minority caucus members to be appointed.
 Any committee created by a House resolution shall be deemed a special committee, unless otherwise provided, for purposes of these Rules.